 It's not uncommon for the self-employed to invest everything they have into growing their business.
 And that might even include not taking a salary.

-Maybe you thought, “My spouse has a good job, so I’ll rely on him/her to pay the bills and cover us financially – and I’ll forego a salary and instead, reinvest any profits into my business.”
+Maybe you thought, “My spouse has a good job, so I'll rely on him/her to pay the bills and cover us financially – and I'll forego a salary and instead, reinvest any profits into my business.”
+So that's what you did.
+And as a result, your business grew more quickly than it would have had you been taking a salary.

 Now there are a few problems:

-First, had you drawn a salary, there would have been less money available to reinvest into your business.
-And as a result, the growth rate of your business would have been slower.
+First, had you drawn a salary, there would have been less money available to reinvest.
+And as a result, the growth rate would have been slower.
+Leading to a lower valuation at the time of your divorce.

-Third, because you’ll no longer have your spouse to support you after you're divorced, you’ll have to take a salary.
+Third, because you'll no longer have your spouse to support you after you're divorced, you'll have to take a salary.
+Which leaves less cash flow available to reinvest into growing your operations.

-Just as there are various methods to value a business, there are also numerous options for how to divide a business in a divorce.
+Just as there are various methods to value one, there are also numerous options for how to divide one.
 And the option you choose is entirely dependent on your unique situation.

-You could sell the business.
+You could sell it.

 On the surface, this might seem to be the easiest way to go.
 Whatever proceeds you receive from the sale you and your spouse could divide as you see fit.
 But selling your business can come with challenges.

 For example, what will you do to earn money after you sell?
+Especially if you include your intellectual property, as is common in non-service businesses.

 This will be important for not only covering your own living expenses but also if you are required to make child support or alimony payments as a result of your divorce.

-You could continue to co-own the business.
+You could continue to co-own it.

+Another way to "divide" a business may be to not divide it at all.
 If you and your spouse are getting a divorce when you own a business together, and you each play an active role in operating it, you may wish to leave things as-is.

-On the surface, this may seem like a good idea as it eliminates the need for a valuation at the time of your divorce.
+On the surface, this may seem like a good idea as it eliminates the need for a tangible property valuation at the time of your divorce.
 And removes this asset from your divorce negotiations.
+It also allows each of you to enjoy the "perks" of the family business, maintain your current salaries, and share in the net profits of the business.

-So divorce and owning a business together could be difficult, or impossible!
-Will you and your soon-to-be-ex still be able to effectively communicate as co-owners, and agree on a future direction for the company knowing that your financial and lifestyle goals may no longer be aligned?
+But... you're getting a divorce owning a business together could be difficult, or impossible.
+Will you and your ex still be able to effectively communicate as both a divorcing couple and co-owners, and agree on a future direction for the company knowing that your financial and lifestyle goals may no longer be aligned?

 You could buy out your spouse's business interests.